 Low glucose in CSF is seen in suppurative, tuberculous and fungal infections, sarcoidosis, and meningeal dissemination of tumors.
 Glucose is consumed by leukocytes and tumor cells.

 Alzheimer's disease (AD).
 In AD, total CSF beta amyloid (Aβ) is not significantly different from controls but Aβ42 is decreased probably because it is deposited in plaques and is not available in a diffusible form.
 Total-tau (t-tau) and phosphorylated tau (p-tau) are both increased in AD.
 Tau is an intracellular protein and p-tau is a component of neurofibrillary tangles (NFTs).
 Their increase in AD is thought to reflect neuronal death with release of tau into the extracellular space.
 T-tau is also increased in other conditions with neuronal death including Creutzfeldt-Jacob disease(CJD), however, p-tau is not elevated in CJD presumably because there are no NFTs in that condition.

 Creutzfeldt-Jacob disease.
-In addition to elevated t-tau (see above), the most widely used CSF biomarker for CJD is the 14-3-3-protein and Real-Time Quaking-induced Conversion (RT-QuIC).
+The most widely used CSF biomarkers for CJD are 14-3-3-protein and Real-Time Quaking-induced Conversion (RT-QuIC).
 The 14-3-3 proteins (the name derives from their electrophoresis pattern) are a group of proteins with diverse regulatory functions present in all cells.
-Elevated CSF 14-3-3 in a patient with progressive dementia of less than 2 years' duration is considered a strong indicator of CJD.
-14-3-3 is also elevated in patients with acute stroke, encephalitis, and other conditions with extensive brain damage.
-A negative 14-3-3 test does not rule out CJD.
-It has been reported recently that CSF transferrin (Tf) is significantly decreased in sporadic CJD and, combined with t-tau may be a useful biomarker for CJD.
+Elevated CSF 14-3-3 in a patient with progressive dementia of less than 2 years' duration is a strong indicator of CJD.
+However, 14-3-3 is also elevated in patients with acute stroke, encephalitis, and other conditions with extensive brain damage and thus does not rule out CJD.
+RT-QuIC replicates prion formation in vitro and is nearly 100% specific for CJD.

 - Ballabh P, Braun A, Nedergaard M.